 It gives me a certain amount of freedom.
 I love to undertake things, to be an entrepreneur in that sense.
 I know that I will take over my father’s business when the time is there.

 So yeah, I like to be self-employed.
-It’s not an easy statute: for example when I go to a bank, I often hear “you need to come back within a year”, then a friend of my age that has a permanent contract.
+It’s not an easy status: for example when I go to a bank, I often hear “you need to come back within a year”, than a friend of my age that has a permanent contract.

 Thankfully I have the opportunity to live a good life, I know how to navigate around these barriers.
 For example, I’m living in an apartment with my parents.